 Where to from here

 At a general level FMC will continue to celebrate the conservation and recreation values of stewardship lands, ensure that the expectation of reclassification is enshrined in Conservation Management strategies and that land thoroughly assessed through tenure review is given a proper classification as that process is completed.
-We will also advocate for DOC’s statutory planning team to be resourced to allow them to undertake increased reclassification activity and advocate against inappropriate land swaps.
+We also continue to advocate to protect threatened stewardship land.
+Places like: the Waitaha, Griffin Creek and Whangapoua Forest

 At a specific level FMC is considering targeted campaigns to ensure stewardship areas at risk, or of high conservation value, are reclassified as a priority.